QuantumPackage/qp2/docs/source/modules/davidson.rst

 .. option:: disk_based_davidson

-    If |true|, disk space is used to store the vectors
+    If |true|, a memory-mapped file may be used to store the W and S2 vectors if not enough RAM is available

-    Default: False
+    Default: True

 .. option:: distributed_davidson